"Your soul calls out. Mine answers, beloved."

 - Distracted by the Sexy

-- Double Standard: At the beginning of Queen of Song and Souls, Ellysetta complains about the "double standard" of Rain repeatedly putting himself in danger but not allowing her to do the same thing.
+- Double Standard: At the beginning of Queen of Song and Souls, Ellysetta complains about this when Rain repeatedly puts himself in danger but doesn't let her do the same thing.

 - Eating the Eye Candy: Whenever Rain is described from Ellysetta's perspective.